JohanWinther/strecklista/README.md

 * Google Sheet as database for easy handling (for the admin)
 * No cost at all!

+# Changelog
+Can be found [here](/CHANGELOG.md) and contains the most important changes starting from release 1.0.0.

 # Installation
 ## Requirements
 * Google account (with Sheets language set as Swedish)